Juce-Assets/Juce-TweenPlayer/README.md

 ### Conclusions

 We are always aiming to improve this tool.
-You can always leave suggestions on the [Issues](https://github.com/Juce-Assets/Juce-TweenPlayer/issues) link, and if you like it we encourage you to [leave a reviw on the Asset Store, since it helps us a lot!](https://assetstore.unity.com/packages/tools/animation/tween-component-203112).
+You can always leave suggestions on the [Issues](https://github.com/Juce-Assets/Juce-TweenPlayer/issues) link.

 ## Want to contribute?